trambi/tisseurs-events-wp-plugin/README.md

-This is tisseurs-event-scheduler WordPress plugin.
-This plugin aims to handle events in the association Tisseurs de Chimeres.
+This is tisseurs-events-wp-plugin, an WordPress plugin to handle events in the association Tisseurs de Chimeres.

 ## File structure